What is search intent?

 Keywords with high search intent can be navigational (someone is looking for information about a specific website) or informative (someone is looking for information in general).

 Keywords with commercial intent are the most promising and signal the highest likelihood of conversion.
 They are the terms that businesses should focus on when optimising their website for search engine results pages (SERP).
 Someone searching for information or a specific website is unlikely to make a purchase; their commercial intent is significantly lower.
-However, if you target people who are willing to buy, i.e. search terms with high purchase intent, you have a much greater chance of being successful with your marketing efforts.

 High Intent versus Low Intent Keywords

-High-intent keywords are those that are likely to offer conversion opportunities from prospective customers.
+High-intent keywords are those that are likely to offer conversion opportunities to prospective customers.
 They are used when someone is ready to buy and has identified what they want.
 High-intent keywords are those that are rarely used without commercial intent.

-Low-intent keywords are those which would typically be used for informational purposes and not accompanied by any commercial intent.
+Low-intent keywords are those which would typically be used for informational purposes and are not accompanied by any commercial intent.
 They may indicate that the searcher is in the early stages of the buying process, or is just exploring their options.

 Understanding these differences is essential to effective content creation.